rowland007/Cyber-Playbook/docs/glossary.md

 - **Reporting** - The final phase of the computer and network forensic process after collection, examination, and analysis.
 Reporting involves reporting the results of the analysis.
 This may include describing the actions used; explaining how tools and procedures were selected; determining what other actions need to be performed (e.g., forensic examination of additional data sources, securing identified vulnerabilities, improving existing security controls); and providing recommendations for improvement to policies, guidelines, procedures, tools, and other aspects of the forensic process.
 The formality of the reporting step varies greatly depending on the context.
 - **Requirement** - The information needed to support a business or other activity.
 Systems analysts turn information requirements (the what and when) into functional specifications (the how) of an information system (PC Magazine, 2019).
 - **Requirements Gathering** - The process of gathering system functionality that must exist within the final product (PC Magazine, 2019).
+- **Return on Investment (ROI)** - A measure of performance used to evaluate the efficiency of an investment or compart the efficiency of a number of different investments (Chen, 2019).
+- **Risk** - A measure of the extent to which an entity is threatened by a potential circumstance or event, and typically a function of the adverse impacts that would arise if the circumstance or event occurs and the likelihood of the occurrence (Dukes, 2015).
 - **Risk** - The expectation of loss.
 Risk is a function of the probability and consequences of harm (PC Magazine, 2019).
 - **Risk Assessment** - An analysis of the potential for risk of loss or damage of organizational assets in an extreme event.
 - **Risk Assessment** - A report that shows an organization's vulnerabilities and the estimated cost of recovery in the event of damage.
 It also summarizes defensive measures and associated costs based on the amount of risk the organization is willing to accept (PC Magazine, 2019).
 - **Risk Management** - The optimal allocation of resources to arrive at a cost-effective investment in defensive measures within an organization (PC Magazine, 2019).
+- **Risk Management** - The process of identifying, estimating, and prioritizing risks to organizational operations, organization assets, individuals, other organizations, and the Nation, resulting from the operation of an information system (Dukes, 2015).
+- **Risk Management Framework (RMF)** - A structured approach used to oversee and manage risk for an enterprise (Dukes, 2015).
+- **Risk Register** - A document or system that is used to capture risk management status (Spacey, 2017).
 - **Rogue Trader** - A stockbroker who secretly loses a large amount of their employer's money after making a bad or illegal investment (Cambridge Dictionary, 2019).
 - **Root Cause** - An initiating cause of either a condition or a causal chain that leads to an outcome or effect of interest (PC Magazine, 2019).
 - **Root Cause Analysis** - A method of problem solving used for identifying the root causes of faults or problems (PC Magazine, 2019).